backdrop-contrib/libraries/README.md

 https://github.com/backdrop/backdrop-issues/issues/new/choose

-If your module requires a 3rd party library that is already used and bundled by another module, then it is recommended that the 3rd party library should be split out of the "parent" module that it used to ship with, and moved into a new contrib library-only module.
-This new separate module will only be used to hold the library (implementing `hook_library_info()`/`hook_library_info_alter()`).
+If your module requires a 3rd party library that is already used and bundled by another module, then your module should either depend on that other module, or the 3rd party library should be split out of the "parent" module that it used to ship with, and moved into a new contrib library-only module.
+This new separate module will only be used to hold the library (implementing `hook_library_info()` /`hook_library_info_alter()`).
 Then all other contrib modules that require the 3rd party library, should declare the library module as a dependency in their .info files, using `dependencies[] = name_of_library_module`.

 ---